m4ttsch/omscs-notes-notes/information-security/firewalls.md

 A packet-filtering firewall that wants to support clients of well-known services must permit inbound network traffic on all these high-numbered ports for TCP-based connections.
 A firewall that wants to support servers of well-known services must permit inbound network traffic on the well-known port or port ranges associated with those services.

 ## Packet Filtering Examples
-Let’s look at a simplified rule set for SMTP traffic where the goal is to allow only inbound and outbound email traffic while denying all other traffic.
+Let's look at a simplified rule set for SMTP traffic where the goal is to allow only inbound and outbound email traffic while denying all other traffic.

 ![](https://assets.omscs.io/756F8FCF-2E3E-4D64-8D5C-C114B81B6610.png)